Date: Oct-Nov 2016

 Making Port-Style Wine: Tips from the Pros

-MEMBERS ONLYPort is a fortified wine made in Portugal, but many North American winemakers are making their own versions.
+Port is a fortified wine made in Portugal, but many North American winemakers are making their own versions.
 Use their advice to try your own Port-style wine!
-Winemaker: Matt Meyer, Meyer Family Cellars, Yorkville, California For Port wines we are big fans of Syrah and have had good results with it, but I find the
+Winemaker: Matt Meyer, Meyer Family

 Choosing Your First Wine Kit